wyfo/chenal/README.md

 - [`aiq`](https://github.com/wyfo/aiq): an intrusive list with lock-free insertion
 - [`spmc-waker`](https://github.com/wyfo/spmc-waker): a SPMC atomic waker with caching

-When no waker is registered, both primitives require a single atomic load.
+When no waker is registered, both primitives have their hot path reduced to a single atomic load.

 `chenal` code (as well as `aiq`'s and `spmc-waker`'s code) is carefully designed around hot path inlining.
 Each operation is compiled to a few dozen assembly instructions, while the outlined cold path has its generic parameters erased to be reused by different generic instances.

-The algorithms are optimized to minimize contention and depend on the CPU architecture.
-Unlike the classical channel algorithm by Dmitry Vyukov (used in `crossbeam_channel` or `tachyonix`), channel slots are never written by the receiver, reducing contention on their cache lines.
+The algorithms are optimized to minimize atomic operations and contention.
+Each `send`/`recv` operation uses at most 1 atomic RMW operation in hot path.
 On x86_64 where `SeqCst` stores are expensive, they are downgraded to `Release` by adding an unbounded backoff loop on the receiver side.

-On aarch64, the channel's tail is also never accessed by the receiver, putting no contention on the senders.
+Unlike the classical MPMC channel algorithm by Dmitry Vyukov (used in `crossbeam_channel` or `tachyonix`), channel slots are never written by the receiver, reducing contention on their cache lines.
+As a tradeoff, channel's capacity is limited to 2^31 on 64-bit platforms, which should be enough for most use cases.

-## Safety
+## Safety and soundness

 Like any other lock-free channel implementation, this crate uses unsafe code.
-It is [extensively tested](https://github.com/wyfo/chenal/actions/runs/26091006905/job/76716454402) with [miri](https://github.com/rust-lang/miri) to ensure its safety.
+It is [extensively tested](https://github.com/wyfo/chenal/actions/runs/26308911686) with [miri](https://github.com/rust-lang/miri) to ensure its safety.

+MPMC and SPMC channels' algorithms rely on an **undefined behavior** in the Rust memory model (not LLVM's one), which is known to [work in practice](https://github.com/rust-lang/unsafe-code-guidelines/blob/master/resources/deliberate-ub.md) and is used in other widespread algorithms like SeqLocks.

+Progress on a sound alternative is tracked in [RFC 3301](https://github.com/rust-lang/rfcs/pull/3301).

 ## License